amankum2004/sbt/README.md

 ---

-## 💡 Problem Solved
+## 💡 Problem

 Traditional salons often operate on a first-come, first-served basis, leading to long wait times.
+With problems like:
+- Customers spend hours waiting at salons.
+- No easy way to check availability.
+- Inefficient management for salon owners.

+## 💡 Solution – Salonify

 With Salonify:
-- Customers avoid waiting in queues.
+- Customers avoid waiting in queues by booking appointments online.
+- View real-time availability.
+- Instant confirmation and time-saving experience.
 - Salon owners manage their schedules better.
 - Both enjoy a seamless, digitized experience.